Nilpotent Types and Fracture Squares in Homotopy Type Theory: Introduction

 \subsection{Conventions and Background}

-We work in Homotopy Type Theory as described in \cite{hottbook}.
-That is, intensional Martin-L\"of dependent type theory together with the univalence axiom and higher inductive types\footnote{This is only for simplicity: technically, all the constructions can be made using only pushouts, without the need of more general higher inductive types.}.
+We work in Homotopy Type Theory as described in \citep{hottbook}.
+That is, intensional Martin-L\"of dependent type theory together with the univalence axiom and higher inductive types.

-We use the existence and universal property of Eilenberg-Mac Lane spaces (\cite{FinsterLicata}), and the existence of localizations at families of maps (\cite{RSS}), as well as many of their properties in the special case of localizations at endomaps of the circle (\cite{CORS}).
+We use the existence and universal property of Eilenberg--Mac Lane spaces \citep{FinsterLicata}, and the existence of localizations at families of maps \citep{RSS}, as well as many of their properties in the special case of localizations at self-maps of the circle \citep{CORS}.